 Accessories for XR: haptic tools, controllers, and olfactory solutions at the forefront

 What struck me first about haptic accessories is the number of companies that are now positioned in the gloves segment.
-In addition to the companies already known as HaptiX, which continue their progress in terms of reducing the size of the solution, newcomers with technological alternatives were present.
+In addition to the companies already known as HaptiX, which continue their progress in terms of reducing the size of the solution, newcomers with technological alternatives were present at CES 2024.

 PalmPlug for example, chooses to complete the haptic sensations with coloured LEDs on the gloves, based on the assumption that the sense of viewing reacts faster than the sense of feeling, and are both useful.